Native contract

 Three rules define the whole model:

 2. Synchronous.
 Each op is a single blocking FFI call.
-There is no command buffer, no async batching at this layer; the batching that matters happens one level up (Solid only runs effects for changed signals).
+There is no command buffer or async batching at this layer; framework reactivity avoids emitting unchanged mutations one level up.

-The op codes are pinned once, in spec/spec.ts (the OP table), and shared by every host and the Rust core.
+The op codes are pinned once, in contracts/spec/spec.ts (the OP table), and shared by every host and the Rust core.
 Codes are append-only: never renumbered, never reused.
 0 is reserved as invalid/nop.

 The op table